lablup/backend.ai-webui/README.md

 Backend.AI console focuses to

  * Provide both administration and user mode
- * Serve as app and web service
+ * Serve as desktop app and web service
  * Versatile devices ready such as mobile, tablet and desktop.
  * Built-in websocket proxy app for apps